 Our pain management dictionary includes definitions sourced from a variety of online resources.
 These terms are meant to educate pain patients.
 This dictionary of terms includes definitions sourced from a variety of online resources, including the Cleveland Clinic Foundation, Mayo Clinic, California Hospital Medical Center, Rush University Medical Center, and the National Pain Education Council.

 Abstinence syndrome – The symptoms experienced by a person who interrupts or ends chronic administration of a drug; may include hallucinations, sweating, diarrhea, nausea, seizures, or other symptoms.
 The exact symptoms or combination thereof will vary from individual to individual depending on the substance and the length of time required for the body to purge the chemical.

 Arcuplasty – A cement augmentation procedure designed to eliminate pain in patients with vertebral fractures.
-Instruments access the injured bone by way of a 3-millimeter incision in the body of vertebra and an arc-shaped osteotome is established.
+Instruments access the injured bone by way of a three millimeter incision in the body of vertebra, and an arc-shaped osteotome is established.
 Following the expansion and preparation of the cavity, it is then slowly filled with cement to re-establish the bone’s original shape.
 The cement cures in a few minutes and the procedure is usually not a lengthy one.

 Activation – The firing of a neuron, also called an action potential or nerve impulse.